trantako/trantako.github.io/_pages/landing-page.md

     btn_label: "Read More"
     btn_class: "btn--primary"
 feature_row4:
-  - image_path: /assets/images/music_cover.jpg
+  - image_path: /assets/images/landing/music_cover.jpg
     alt: "Music category"
     title: "Music"
-    excerpt: 'Music is one of my lifelong hobby projects.
-I self-thought myself to play piano at the age of 6 or 7.
-When I was at 1st grade in the elementary school, some visitors demoed a keyboard connected to a computer via MIDI.
+    excerpt: 'Music is one of my lifelong hobbies.
+I self-thought myself to play piano at the age of 6-7.
+When I was at the 1st grade in the elementary school, some school visitors demoed a keyboard connected to a computer via MIDI.
 Mind blown, spent my youth composing music with a similar setup.
 Recently, I`ve been playing guitars.'
-    #url: "/music/"
+    url: "/music/"
     btn_label: "Read More"
     btn_class: "btn--primary"
 feature_row5:
-  - image_path: /assets/images/drawing_cover.jpg
+  - image_path: /assets/images/landing/drawing_cover.jpg
     alt: "Drawing category"
     title: "Drawing"
     excerpt: 'Drawing by hand using nothing but a sheet of paper and a pencil is a form of art that I find interesting.
 Sometimes I draw nothing for years, and then suddenly get attracted to it again.
 It is a great way to learn eye-hand coordination.'